 - Two (2) new egg-shaped primary digesters.
 Egg shaped tanks were chosen due to efficiency and improved O&M (less cleaning and grit accumulation) than traditional tanks. - One (1) new secondary digester with a gas holding cover. - A new standby post-lime stabilization system as backup to the anaerobic digesters - Two (2) new belt filter presses and reconfiguration of two (2) existing belt filter presses - The design of select components of the solids handling upgrades is anticipated to be finalized and made ready for NYSDEC review during the 4th Quarter of 2015.
-It is anticipated that all solids handling upgrades will be bid as a single package in early 2016. - Incinerator modifications will be refurbished only to the extent necessary to comply with new federal sewage sludge incinerator (SSI) regulations (40 CFR Part 60, Subpart MMMM).
+It is anticipated that all solids handling upgrades will be bid as a single package in early 2016. - Incinerator modifications were advanced during the 2nd Quarter of 2015.
+The incinerators will be refurbished only to the extent necessary to comply with new federal sewage sludge incinerator (SSI) regulations (40 CFR Part 60, Subpart MMMM).
 The incinerators will not be upgraded for long-term operations, as anaerobic digesters will eventually replace the incinerators.
 Incinerator improvements include new mercury scrubbers on Unit Nos.
 1 and 3.
 Bids were received for the procurement of scrubber equipment during the 1st Quarter of 2015.
 A purchase order for the equipment was issued by the County in April 2015.
 In June 2015, separate General and Electrical contracts for the installation of the scrubbers were advertised.
 These General and Electrical Contracts were awarded in July 2015.
-Scrubber equipment is scheduled to arrive onsite in October 2015.
 The County understands that the incinerator upgrades are required to be fully operational by March 2016 per the SSI regulations.
-The digesters would not be operational by that time; which dictates the need to upgrade the incinerators.
+It is likely that the digesters would not be operational by that time; which dictates the need to upgrade the incinerators.

-During the 3rd Quarter of 2015, the 30% design for the WPCP expansion/upgrade was completed by the Consultant Team.
-The Basis of Design Report for the WPCP expansion/upgrade was submitted to the NYSDEC in September 2015.
-The proposed WPCP upgrades generally include:
+During the 2nd Quarter of 2015, the County reviewed the 30% design for the WPCP expansion/upgrade completed by the Consultant Team in the 1st Quarter of 2015.
+The 30% design will be advanced during the 3rd Quarter of 2015.
+The WPCP upgrades generally include: